microsoft/nni/docs/en_US/TrainingService/AMLMode.md

     * optional key, default 1.
 Used to specify the max concurrency trial number on a GPU device.
 * useActiveGpu
     * optional key, default false.
 Used to specify whether to use a GPU if there is another process.
 By default, NNI will use the GPU only if there is no other active process in the GPU.
+* machineScheduler
+    * optional key, default round-robin.
+Used to set the machine scheduler policy for trial job, values choose from `random, round-robin, single`.
+    ```
+    random: trial jobs will be scheduled into different nodes randomly.
+    round-robin: trial jobs will be scheduled into different node sequentially.
+    single: trial jobs will always be scheduled into same node.
+    ```

 The required information of amlConfig could be found in the downloaded `config.json` in Step 5.